Frequently Asked Questions

 How do I find appropriate resources to provide to subjects in case of distress?

-The IRB Suggested Mental Health Resources is a useful document for this purpose.
+See the IRB Suggested Mental Health Resources document for this purpose.
 Or, consult this list of crisis resources from the National Alliance on Mental Illness.

 What if I work with another institution for recruitment?